Skip to main content

 Lab 1: “My hello world” monitoring xApp

-In this experiment we will deploy a 5G Standalone (SA) network using OpenAirInterface (OAI) RF Simulator gNB and OAI minimal 5GC.
-We also deploy FlexRIC as the Near-RT RIC.
-Finally a simple hello world xApp will be deployed on bare-metal connecting to the deployed RIC.
+In this experiment, we will deploy a 5G Standalone (SA) network using OpenAirInterface (OAI) RF Simulator gNB and OAI minimal 5GC.
+We will also deploy FlexRIC as the Near-RT RIC and a simple "hello world" xApp on bare-metal, which will connect to the deployed RIC.

 open-ran.yaml